scramjetorg/scramjet-core/docs/data-stream.md

 Transforms stream objects into new ones, just like Array.prototype.map does.

-Map takes an argument which is the callback function operating on every element of the stream.
+Map takes an argument which is the Function function operating on every element of the stream.
 If the function returns a Promise or is an AsyncFunction then the stream will await for the outcome of the operation before pushing the data forwards.